 - Stir in the garlic, ginger, and a generous pinch of salt and pepper.
 Cook for approximately 3 minutes until the garlic is softened and aromatic.

 - Stir in the curry powder, cumin, and the coriander and stir the mixture making sure the onions are completely coated in spices.

 - Add the broth, tomatoes, and yogurt.
 Cover the pot and allow the mixture to simmer for 10 minutes on medium low heat.

 - Transfer the mixture and lemon juice to a blender or food processor.
 With the lid on, puree the ingredients until it becomes a smooth sauce.

-- Return the sauce to the pan and add season the sauce with salt and pepper if needed.
-Add the tofu and cook for 3 minutes on medium.
+- Return the sauce to the pan.
+Season the sauce with salt and pepper if needed.
+Add the tofu and cook for 3 minutes on medium heat.

-- While the sauce is cooking, heat the oil over medium.
+- While the sauce is cooking, heat the oil over medium heat in a saute pan.
 Add the chard and cook until softened, for approximately 4 minutes, stirring occasionally.